Roasted Leg of Lamb with Minted Goat Cheese Stuffing

 1 teaspoon fresh cracked black pepper

-¼ cup of Dijon mustard
+1/4 cup of Dijon mustard

-½ cup olive oil
+1/2 cup olive oil

-1 Tablespoon salt
+1 tablespoon salt

-1 Tablespoon chili flake
+1 tablespoon chili flakes

 In a baking dish, or other appropriate vessel, pour marinade over leg of lamb.
 Cover and allow to marinate for at least 24 hours.

-1 Tablespoon small dice of carrot
+1 tablespoon small dice of carrot

-1 Tablespoon small dice of shallot
+1 tablespoon small dice of shallot

-1 Tablespoon small dice of celery
+1 tablespoon small dice of celery

 1 whole egg

-1lb Vermont Butter and Cheese Co.
-Chevre
+1 lb.
+Vermont Butter and Cheese Company Chevre

-Salt and pepper to taste
+Salt and pepper, to taste

-1 Tablespoon chopped mint
+1 tablespoon chopped mint

-1 Tablespoon ground coriander
+1 tablespoon ground coriander